department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### How do I get these benefits?

 You’ll need to apply for benefits.
+[Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).

 Many different conditions may be part of Gulf War Illness.
 Send in a claim if you have any of the following:
 -	Fibromyalgia